urluckyturtle01/state_of_solana/S3_SETUP.md

 ## Architecture

-The application now uses a dual-storage approach:
+The application now uses S3 as the primary storage with a client-side fallback:

 1. **Primary Storage**: Amazon S3
    - All chart configurations are stored as JSON files in S3
    - Each chart gets its own file with the pattern `charts/{chartId}.json`

-2. **Backup Storage**: Database
-   - The existing database storage is maintained as a backup
-   - If S3 operations fail, the system falls back to the database

-3. **Client-side Fallback**: Local Storage
+2. **Client-side Fallback**: Local Storage
-   - If both S3 and database operations fail, the client can temporarily store charts in the browser's localStorage
+   - If S3 operations fail, the client can temporarily store charts in the browser's localStorage

-This architecture provides multiple layers of redundancy to ensure chart configurations are not lost.
+   - This provides a failsafe to ensure user work isn't lost if there are connectivity issues

+## Chart Data Structure in S3

+Charts are stored in S3 with the following structure:

+- Each chart is a separate JSON file
+- Files are stored in a `charts/` prefix within the bucket
+- The file name pattern is `charts/{chartId}.json`
+- Each file contains a full ChartConfig object including:
+  - chart id, title, subtitle
+  - page location
+  - chart type and styling
+  - API endpoint configuration
+  - data mapping information
+  - created and updated timestamps